wendashi/Cool-GenAI-Fashion-Papers/README.md

 ## Overview

-The classification of GenAI in fashion is from GenAI in Fashion: Overview, and the classification of whole fAshIon follows [fAshIon after fashion: A Report of AI in Fashion](https://arXiv.org/abs/2105.03050).
+The classification of whole fAshIon follows [fAshIon after fashion: A Report of AI in Fashion](https://arXiv.org/abs/2105.03050).

 ## Table Of Content